awsaba/xwingtmg2-inventory-rs/README.md

 This is what I did because I couldn't get the toolchain for `raithos/xwing` installed correctly.

-1. Prerequisite: `node` can be run.
+1. Prerequisite: at least `node` can be run.
 1. Cloned `raithos/xwing`.
 1. Added it to VS Code.
 1. Installed "CoffeeScript Preview" extension.